GKrizz/Document/Day1-README.md

 Your GWT Glace development environment is ready!
 Start exploring the project, making changes, and committing them using Eclipse's Git integration.

-Sure!
-Here's a clean, professional README-style documentation for your DB setup instructions:

 ---

 # Database Setup